joelparkerhenderson/wordbooks/pages/chain-of-command/index.md

 * Communication: The chain of command establishes clear lines of communication within an organization.
 Employees know who to report to and who they can communicate with to receive information and guidance.

 * Accountability: The chain of command establishes accountability within an organization.
-Each employee is responsible for their own tasks and duties, and supervisors and managers are responsible for ensuring that their subordinates are fulfilling their responsibilities.
+Each employee is responsible for their own tasks and duties, and supervisors and managers are responsible for subordinates.

 The chain of command is important in ensuring that an organization functions efficiently and effectively.
 It helps to minimize confusion, streamline decision-making, and ensure that everyone is working together towards common goals.